 Each of these tickets can be easily purchased at the ticket kiosks located at each station.
 You should just be informed in advance of which ticket to buy.
 There are dozens of different tickets and passes to consider, based on your group size (solo or multiple people) and the number of days you’re using Munich’s transit.

-- Single-day ticket – €8.20 each day within Munich (Zone M, 1 Zone)
+- Single-day ticket – €9.20 each day within Munich (Zone M, 1-2 zones)

-- Group day ticket – €15.60 each day within Munich (Zone M, 1 Zone)
+- Group day ticket – €17.80 each day within Munich (Zone M, 1-2 zones)

-Since a group day ticket covers up to five people, sharing this cost among a group of five brings the per-person cost to only €3.12 each day for unlimited transit.
-Even two people can save, as it drops the cost to €7.50 pp. So unless you’re rolling solo, a group ticket is the way to go.
+Since a group day ticket covers up to five people, sharing this cost among a group of five brings the per-person cost to only €3.56 each day for unlimited transit.
+Even two people can save, as it drops the cost to €8.90 pp. So unless you’re rolling solo, a group ticket is definitely the way to go.

-Yet of even more value than these transit passes is Munich’s City Multi-Day Tour Cards.
-When buying in advance, it is the same price as the transit passes and also includes the same transit benefits to get around using Munich’s public transit system.
-But The City Tour Card further includes loads of discounts on attractions, stores, and restaurants all around Munich.
 It’s nice not having to queue up at the kiosks at the train stations to buy your ticket, which is confusing to navigate the automated system to find the exact ticket you’re trying to purchase.
 Instead, we suggest buying the Munich City Tour Card on GetYourGuide and picking up the card once you arrive in Munich.

 Consider Taking Uber in Munich during Oktoberfest

-Munich does have Uber, which will be cheaper than a traditional taxi, but it won’t be as economical as using public transport.
-For example, a 7.5-kilometer uberX ride in Munich is estimated to be about €18.
-That’s not particularly cheap.
+Munich does have Uber, which might be cheaper than a traditional taxi, but it won’t be as economical as using public transport.
+For example, an 11-kilometer UberX ride in Munich is estimated to be about €25 for what should be a 20-minute trip, without traffic.
+That’s €50 roundtrip, which is not particularly cheap.

 Beware: You also have to take into consideration that Munich’s roadways will likely be congested with traffic as you near the Oktoberfest grounds, which will add to the cost estimate and will take longer to get a ride.
 You must also consider Uber’s practice of surge pricing, which inflates rates during popular events such as Oktoberfest, based on the inevitable increased demand.
 See the Uber Munich site to get fare estimates, but know that those estimates will not account for heavy surge pricing.